oracle/graal/substratevm/README.md

 # Native Image

-GraalVM Native Image allows to ahead-of-time compile Java code to a standalone executable, called a **native image**.
+Native Image is a technology to ahead-of-time compile Java code to a standalone executable, called a **native image**.
 This executable includes the application classes, classes from its dependencies, runtime library classes from JDK, and statically linked native code from JDK.
 It does not run on the Java VM, but includes necessary components like memory management and thread scheduling from a different virtual machine, called "Substrate VM".
 Substrate VM is the name for the runtime components (like the deoptimizer, garbage collector, thread scheduling etc.).
-The resulting program has faster startup time and lower runtime memory overhead compared to a Java VM.
+The resulting program has faster startup time and lower runtime memory overhead compared to a JVM.

 The **Native Image builder** or `native-image` is a utility that processes all the classes of your application and their dependencies, including those from the JDK.
-It analyses these classes to determine which classes, methods and fields are reachable during application execution.
-It then ahead-of-time compiles all reachable code and data into a native executable for a specific operating system and architecture.
-This entire process is called **image build time** to clearly distinguish it from the compilation of Java source code to bytecode.
+It statically analyzes these data to determine which classes and methods are reachable during application execution.
+Then it ahead-of-time compiles that reachable data to a native executable for a specific operating system and architecture.
+This entire process is called an **image build time** to clearly distinguish it from the compilation of Java source code to bytecode.

-GraalVM Native Image supports JVM-based languages, e.g., Java, Scala, Clojure, Kotlin.
-The resulting native image can, optionally, execute dynamic languages like JavaScript, Ruby, R or Python.
+Native Image supports JVM-based languages, e.g., Java, Scala, Clojure, Kotlin.
+The resulting image can, optionally, execute dynamic languages like JavaScript, Ruby, R or Python.
 Polyglot embeddings can also be compiled ahead-of-time.
-To inform `native-image` of guest languages used by an application, specify `--language:<languageId>` for each guest language used (e.g., `--language:js`).
+To inform `native-image` of guest languages used by an application, specify `--language:<languageId>` for each guest language (e.g., `--language:js`).

 ### License

+The Native Image technology is distributed as a separate installable to GraalVM.
-GraalVM Native Image is licensed under the GPL 2 with Classpath Exception.
+Native Image for GraalVM Community Edition is licensed under the [GPL 2 with Classpath Exception](https://github.com/oracle/graal/blob/master/substratevm/LICENSE).

 ## Install Native Image

-Native Image is distributed as a separate installable and can be added to the core installation with the [GraalVM Updater](https://www.graalvm.org/docs/reference-manual/gu/) tool.
+Native Image can be added to the core installation with the [GraalVM Updater](https://www.graalvm.org/docs/reference-manual/gu/) tool.

-If you use GraalVM, run this command to install Native Image from GitHub:
+Run this command to install Native Image:
 ```
 gu install native-image
 ```

-After this additional step, the `native-image` executable will become available in the `bin` directory.
+After this additional step, the `native-image` executable will become available in the `GRAALVM_HOME/bin` directory.

-Take a look at the [native image generation](https://www.graalvm.org/docs/examples/native-list-dir/) or [compiling a Java and Kotlin app ahead-of-time](https://www.graalvm.org/docs/examples/java-kotlin-aot/) samples.

 ## Prerequisites